couchbase-examples/java-springboot-quickstart/README.md

 If you are running this quickstart with a self-managed Couchbase cluster, you need to [load](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html) the travel-sample data bucket in your cluster and generate the credentials for the bucket.

-You need to update the connection string and the credentials in the `application.properties` file in the `src/main/resources` folder.
+You need to set the connection string and credentials using environment variables or a `.env` file as described above.

 Note: Couchbase Server version 7 or higher must be installed and running before running the Spring Boot Java app.